openSUSE/news-o-o/_posts/2011-01-29-opensuse-weekly-news-issue-160-is-out.markdown

         Kraft**.
 Up to now, Kraft is working fine for a single user.
 But what if a team wants to use Kraft and share number cycles (which are base for the document numbering like invoice number), documents and template catalogs?
-Well, as long as they share the same database, it might work (I didn™t test deeply) but if they happen to be on different locations it becomes difficult.
+Well, as long as they share the same database, it might work (I didnâ€™t test deeply) but if they happen to be on different locations it becomes difficult.
 I try to make that possible.

 My development target for Kraft is simplicity.
 For the user of course, but also for the